 Many recruiters consider passive candidates the solution to the current situation, but this strategy comes with drawbacks.
 There is a scarcity of talent for skilled roles, so most qualified talent is not actively looking for a job.
 Candidates who receive first contact from a recruiter are likely to expect a higher salary increase and may not be as enthusiastic about the new role.

-Fortunately, organizations do not need to give up on sourcing active candidates–they need to change their approach.
+Fortunately, organizations do not need to give up on sourcing active candidates.
+They need to change their approach.
 Recruiting departments are beginning to use techniques borrowed from marketers to attract a supply of inbound candidates.
-Jim Schnyder, SourceCon’s “GrandMaster Sourcer” in 2011 and 2014, spoke with the Avature team about the strategy that he calls “drip sourcing.”
+Jim Schnyder, SourceCon’s “GrandMaster Sourcer,” spoke with the Avature team about the strategy that he calls “drip sourcing.”

 Schnyder said that the core of drip sourcing is “using timed messaging in a cadence to deliver a qualified lead or prospect through messaging that’s all automated.”
 Using Avature’s powerful segmentation and mass customization capabilities, lean recruitment teams can carry out large campaigns, contacting candidates with personalized, targeted messaging.
-By consistently keeping in touch with candidates, companies can ensure that they are at “top of mind” so that they have a pipeline of candidates who are both relevant and engaged when a job opens.
+By consistently keeping in touch with candidates, companies can ensure that they are “top of mind,” making sure they have a pipeline of candidates who are both relevant and engaged when a job opens.

 As many large organizations seek to hire employees from a diverse range of backgrounds and with varied skill sets, the same message may not resonate with all candidates.
 Avature’s email templates contain custom variable fields to allow teams to personalize campaigns based on a candidate’s marketing segmentation.
 This means recruiters can send personalized, customized messages to target candidates with particular skills, seniority levels, or specific work experience.

 In addition to custom messaging, email templates allow for detailed engagement tracking.
 Within Avature, every click is recorded and used to build standard reports.
-Recruiting teams can compare click-through-rates to determine the effectiveness of specific messages or calls to action, or to understand which segmentation groups were most responsive to a campaign.
-“Senior leadership loves seeing the recruitment marketing analytics that come right out of the system,” Schnyder said.
+Recruiting teams can compare click-through rates to determine the effectiveness of specific messages or calls to action or to understand which segmentation groups were most responsive to a campaign.
+“Senior leadership loves seeing the recruitment marketing analytics that comes right out of the system,” Schnyder said.